 Shareholders will be asked to consider and, if thought appropriate, to approve and adopt an ordinary resolution appointing KPMG Audit Plc, Chartered Accountants ("KPMG"), 15 Canada Square, Canary Wharf, London E14 5GL, United Kingdom, as auditors for the Company for the next ensuing year, to hold office until the close of the next annual general meeting of shareholders, and authorizing the Board to fix the compensation of the auditors.
-KPMG were first appointed as auditors of the Company on May 13, 2011 to replace PricewaterhouseCoopers LLP, Chartered Accountants ("PWC"), who had been auditors of the Company since May 9, 2007.
+KPMG were first appointed as auditors of the Company on May 13, 2011.